perryhuynh/kcauto/README.md

 * The [official kcauto server](https://discord.gg/KEHSmUs) &mdash; join for kcauto-specific news, updates, help, and discussion
 * The [Kancolle Auto server](https://discord.gg/2tt5Der) &mdash; maintained by the developer of KAGA; join for KAGA updates, unofficial kcauto news and help, and general Kantai Collection discussion

 If you need to get in touch with the developer of kcauto, please join the official kcauto server or DM **mrmin123#4639** on Discord.
 Please allow up to 24h for a response due to my busy schedule.
+Feature requests are best done via the Github issue tracker.

 ### Contributing